remnrem/luna-doc/docs/ref/annotations.md

 class  instance  channel  start  stop  meta   AMP   dur_sec   F1
 ```

-As noted above, It is advised that subsequent data rows adopt the same column format.
+As noted above, it is advised that subsequent data rows adopt the same column format.
 This then allows R (or other packages) to read the `.annot` file as a
 tab/whitespace-delimited table, with the columns given these variable
 names, e.g. using the `read.table()` function.
 As, by default,